WHY Supporting Cost-of-Living Pay Increases for Frontline Government Workers is Good for BC

 In response to my points about the NDP losing my support, Minister Bailey asked me: What will the BC Conservatives do for workers?

-The truth is that I don’t know what the BC Conservatives will do, especially when that party remains locked in an internal fight between its hard-right and its centre-right factions.
+I don’t know what the BC Conservatives will do, especially when that party remains locked in an internal fight between its hard-right and its centre-right factions.
 As a longtime union activist, I’ve never been a member of a conservative political party before.
 (And I never wanted to join one either.)
-Before the last provincial election I was always a member of the NDP, which I just soon after immigrating to Canada in 2007.

 But for the NDP (which is in government), the question shouldn’t be about what the BC Conservatives would do if in power, but rather what the NDP does now, when it is in power.